 General Assistance benefits shall be withheld during periods of eligibility under any one of the following circumstances:

-1. Loss of contact, or reliable information that recipient has left the area.
+1. Loss of contact, or reliable information that recipient has left the area;

-2. Where a recipient has been institutionalized, while this status is being verified.
+2. Where a recipient has been institutionalized, while this status is being verified;

-3. Checks or correspondence are returned as undelivered.
+3. Checks or correspondence are returned as undelivered; an

 4. A recipient requests that aid be withheld.

-GENERAL ASSISTANCE POLICIES

 In the event of such withholding, SCHHSA shall immediately conduct an investigation to determine whether aid should be discontinued.
 Aid shall not be withheld for more than five (5) business days, unless the investigation results in the discontinuance of aid.